sderosiaux/every-single-day-i-tldr/README.md

 - https://www.confluent.io/blog/blogthe-simplest-useful-kafka-connect-data-pipeline-in-the-world-or-thereabouts-part-2/ Kafka to ES, made easy (with Kafka connect)
 - https://beam.apache.org/blog/2017/08/16/splittable-do-fn.html Easier to write custom sources in Beam thanks to SDF (Splittable DoFn)
 - https://blogs.msdn.microsoft.com/typescript/2017/08/31/announcing-typescript-2-5/ Typescript introducing some method refactorings (finally..) in VSCode
+- https://medium.com/the-node-js-collection/async-hooks-in-node-js-illustrated-b7ce1344111f Not a clear post i find.
+Anyway, a new API to register callbacks tracking the lifetime of asynchronous resources created inside a Node.js.
+Useful to create "span" to analyse where the time is spent and what is going on behind the hood.

 # 29-08-2017